 exit()

-Then add the location of the file under the Application location field, i.e: s3://<your-bucket-name>/script.py
+Next add the location of the file under the Application location field.
+Run the following command in the Cloud9 terminal to get the location of script.py

 Click Next to continue setting up the EMR cluster and move from “Step 1: Software and steps”" to “Step 2: Hardware”.